 Definitions are supplied for terms used in more than one Section of the Protocols.
 If a term is used in only one Section, it is defined there at its earliest usage.

-Interval Data Recorder (IDR) Meter Mandatory Installation Requirements
+Interval Data Recorder (IDR) Mandatory Installation Requirements

-The kW (kVA) level at which the installation of an IDR Meter is required for Settlement purposes as set forth in Section 18.6.1, Interval Data Recorder Meter Mandatory Installation Requirements.
+The kW (kVA) level at which the installation of an IDR is required for Settlement purposes as set forth in Section 18.6.1, Interval Data Recorder Mandatory Installation Requirements.

-Interval Data Recorder (IDR) Meter Optional Removal Threshold

-The kW (kVA) level at which an IDR may be removed as set forth in Section 18.6.2, Interval Data Recorder Meter Optional Removal.

 10.2.2 TSP and DSP Metered Entities

 (1) Each Transmission Service Provider (TSP) and Distribution Service Provider (DSP) is responsible for supplying ERCOT with meter data associated with: